 [Section 21 inserted by No. 75 of 2000 s.
 13; amended by No. 8 of 2005 s.
 59.]

-22. Vacancies in Senate — how filled
+22. Vacancies in Senate, how filled

 (1) Any vacancy which occurs in the Senate from any cause whatsoever except termination of office by effluxion of time, shall be filled, in the case of a member appointed by the Governor, by the appointment by the Governor of another member, or, in the case of an elective member, by the election of another member by the persons authorised by this Act to elect such elective member, or, in the case of a selected and coopted member, by the selection and cooption of another such member by the Senate.